-- (1) the business has (a) made investments that created at least 200 full-time-equivalent jobs in Illinois; (b) invested at least \$175 million to create at least 150 jobs in Illinois; or (c) kept at least 1,000 full-time jobs in Illinois; and - (2) the business is either (a) in an Illinois Enterprise Zone, or (b) in a federally designated Foreign Trade Zone or Subzone and designated by the Department as a High Impact Business.
+- (1) the business has (a) made investments that created at least 200 full-time-equivalent jobs in Illinois; (b) invested at least \$175 million to create at least 150 jobs in Illinois; (c) kept at least 1,000 full-time jobs in Illinois; (d) made investments that retained at least 300 full-time-equivalent jobs in the manufacturing sector in an area of the state in which the unemployment rate is above 9%, and applied to the Department of Commerce and Economic Opportunity for the abatement by November 25, 2009; or (e) made investments that retained at least 500 full-time-equivalent jobs in 2009 and 2010, 675 jobs in 2011, 850 jobs in 2012, and 1,000 jobs in 2013 in the manufacturing sector, and applied to the Department for the abatement by March 21, 2010; and - (2) the business is either (a) in an Illinois Enterprise Zone, or (b) in a federally designated Foreign Trade Zone or Subzone and designated by the Department as a High Impact Business.

 The extent and length of abatement are decided by the state and local government.
-Abatement may last up to 30 years or the certified term of the enterprise zone, whichever is less.
-If the state and/or local government decides to abate the public utility tax for a particular firm, each public utility serving that firm is excused from collecting public utility tax on service provided to it, and from paying the tax to the government imposing the tax.
+Abatements may last up to 30 years or the certified term of the enterprise zone, whichever is less (except that the only limit on the abatement period for a business qualifying under item (1)(d) is 30 years).
+If the state and/or local government decides to abate the public utility tax on a particular firm, each public utility serving that firm is excused from collecting public utility tax on service provided to it, and from paying the tax to the government imposing the tax.
 Also, a municipality that taxes a public utility may exempt a unit of local government or school district in the utility's territory from paying the tax.
 (20 ILCS 655/5.3; 65 ILCS 5/8-11-2, paragraphs (e) and (f); 220 ILCS 5/9-222.1; and 35 ILCS 640/2-3(d), last paragraph)